yang-ng/cs283-f24-assignments/README.md

 Assignment 6

+in the scene A06_FollowPath, only one of (Linear/Cubic) Path Follow scripts can be checked at the same time.

-in the scene A06_FollowPath, the script of Cubic follow is now checked.
-If you want to see Linear follow, please change to the Linear follow script in the character inspector window
+The Cubic one is checked now.
+If you want to see Linear, please change to the Linear follow script in the character inspector window.

 demo of Linear Following